 We have a responsibility to always act with honesty and integrity.
 When we do so, we earn the trust of our customers.
-We have to earn that trust every day by behaving ethically, rewarding open, honest communication, and holding ourselves accountable for our decisions and actions.
+We have to earn that trust every day by behaving ethically; rewarding open, honest communication; and holding ourselves accountable for the decisions we make and the actions we take.